The coronavirus pandemic continues to test humanitarian responses, while the world faces questions about how to ensure equal access to vaccines.

 - Syria’s first shipment of vaccine doses through the COVAX programme will be delayed until “some time around May”, the UN said on 5 April, in a sign of how global supply bottlenecks are affecting crisis-hit areas.
 Some 912,000 AstraZeneca doses were bound for Syria, but India’s Serum Institute – which is supplying the bulk of COVAX doses – has announced delays due to export restrictions in India, which is in the middle of a coronavirus surge.

 - Afghanistan is planning a COVID-19 vaccine rollout stretching to the farthest corners of a nation that the government doesn’t fully control.
 The health ministry’s target is to vaccinate 20 percent of its population this year, and 60 percent by the end of 2022.
 To do this, health officials are relying on local and international humanitarian groups to go where the government cannot, including Taliban-controlled areas, officials told The New Humanitarian.
 Groups prioritised for vaccines include displaced people between 30 and 50 years old, some of the hundreds of thousands of yearly returnees from neighbouring Iran and Pakistan, people in urban slums, and people older than 50 living in hard-to-reach districts.
 Like many countries, Afghanistan has been entirely dependent on donors and on COVAX for its vaccine supply.
 As of 8 April, Afghanistan had enough doses to fully vaccinate fewer than half a million people – about 1.3 percent of the population.
 But the UN warns there is also a “low demand” for vaccines among health workers, who comprise about 8 percent of Afghanistan’s COVID-19 cases.
-Some 100,000 people, including 68,000 health workers, had been vaccinated as of 8 April: “Vaccine uptake remains slow,” the UN said.
+“Vaccine uptake remains slow,” the UN said.
+Some 448,000 people, including 100,000 health workers, had been vaccinated with at least one dose as of 6 May.

 “Vaccine uptake remains slow.”